Creating a MVP for a Mobile Application

 We picked the MVP after voting on issues.

 Systematic voting of pendant designs: ALUo

-We then worked on redesigning the pendant and came up with many ideas which were inspired by going outside of the office and looking for inspiration with things related to storage etc.
+We then worked on redesigning the pendant and came up with many ideas that were inspired by going outside of the office and looking for inspiration with things related to storage etc

 We used the ALUo technique that looks at advantages, limitations, unique opportunities and overcoming the limitations of each idea we came up with.

 This allowed us to select a specific idea to focus on and do concrete design.
 I did not focus on pendant designs from here.

 ALUo for pendants and some sketches I did.